Lesson 84: Virtuoso Studies, Part 4 — Intonation

 • Four minutes of drone-drill on the day's key.

-• Four minutes of long-tone practice on the four problem pitches you identified, using alternate fingerings or breath-pressure adjustments to bring each within ten cents.
+• Four minutes of long tones on your four problem pitches, bringing each within ten cents.

 Now play these